sci-oer/go-resource/README.md

 ### Updating the README

 1. Remove this block about using the template
-2. Replace all occurrences of `MY_LANGUAGE` with the name of the language the resource is for in all files in this repository.
+2. Replace all occurrences of `go` with the name of the language the resource is for in all files in this repository.
   * Note: if the github repository or Docker image is not in the `sci-oer` / `scioer` namespace then that will need to be updated as well.
 3. Create github action secrets in the repository for `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` to allow the generated docker image to be uploaded.
 4. Update the Dockerfile with the language specific dependencies and jupyter labs kernel